An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Introduction

-The author wishes to express his gratitude Professor Junyan Cao for fruitful discussions on the topology of the space of the cochains.
+The author wishes to express his gratitude to Professor Junyan Cao for fruitful discussions on the topology of the space of cochains, to Professor J\'anos Koll\'ar for a question concerning Remark \ref{main-rem}, and to Professor Osamu Fujino for giving useful comments and teaching him the argument of Remark \ref{main-rem} (1).
+He would also like to express his gratitude to the referee for helpful comments and suggestions on the exposition of the paper.
 He is supported by the Grant-in-Aid for Young Scientists (B) $\sharp$25800051 from JSPS.